openwiretech/openwiretech.github.io/_posts/2024-05-15-article-opm-chatgpt-4o.markdown

 Now, what is unique to OPM is that it has an Object Process-Language (OPL).
-OPL uses structured natural language to describe the objects, processes, and their interactions within a system, making complex diagrams accessible and understandable through concise textual descriptions.
+OPL uses structured natural language to describe objects, processes, and their interactions within a system, thus making complex systems diagrams accessible and understandable through short textual descriptions.
 The OPL sentences for the SD are as follows:

     Chocolate box set is physical.
     Chocolate box set exhibits Production Volume.